-I’m Nikki, an internal communications professional
+I’m Nikki, a communications professional

 In July 2017, I served as a Digital Marketing Specialist at The Oaks Academy through the AmeriCorp – VISTA (Volunteers in Service to America) program.
 VISTA members serve for one year at a not-for-profit organization that helps eradicate poverty.
 I refined my design skills, took courses on digital marketing, and was introduced to design thinking, which is the foundation of my communication strategy approach.